Two Healthy Recipes For The Holidays

 - Cook on medium heat for 2 to 3 minutes, flip, and cook on low heat for 5 more minutes.

-Its anti-microbial activity stops the development of cold and flu viruses and bacteria.
+Its anti-microbial activity stops the development of seasonal illness.
 The active components in its essential oils warm the body.

 Each one contains 6 grams of protein, 9 essential amino acids, and only 1.5 grams of saturated fat; rich in lutein, which helps prevent macular degeneration and cataracts; improve human lipid profile, thereby balancing cholesterol; contain naturally occurring vitamin D. Eggs are high in choline, the precursor chemical for acetylcholine, one of the body's most fundamental neurotransmitters and hormone regulators.